 The Canadian troll fishery operating in the WCPFC northern statistical areas experienced a significant decline in participation in the 2000s (Table 2), declining from 15 fishing vessels in 2003 to 1 vessel in 2005 (Fig. 2).
-No or few vessels participated in albacore fishing in the WCPFC statistical areas in most of the years between 2006 and 2016, although five vessels fished there in 2017 (Fig. 1).
+No or few vessels participated in albacore fishing in the WCPFC statistical areas in most of the years between 2006 and 2016.
+Although five vessels fished there in 2017, no Canadian vessels fished for albacore in these WCPFC statistical areas since then (Fig. 1).
 Participation in the south Pacific albacore fishery never exceeded five vessels and ceased after the 2007 fishing season (Table 2; Fig. 2).

 Canada started to implement a catch sampling program in 2009 to obtain size composition data from the Canadian troll fishery.
 These data are collected by harvesters who record the lengths of the first 10 fish landed on a daily basis.
 The target sampling rate is 1% of the total reported catch and has been achieved every year (Table 3).
-Forty-one (41) vessels participated in 2018 and turned in 9,401 fork length (FL) measurements of juvenile north Pacific albacore, for a sampling rate of 2.1% (Table 3).
-The 2018 data are dominated by a mode at about 67 cm FL.
+Forty-eight (48) vessels participated in 2019 and turned in 11,067 fork length (FL) measurements of juvenile north Pacific albacore, for a sampling rate of 2.6% (Table 3).
+The 2019 data are dominated by a mode at about 67 cm FL.